jackstown/coding_challenge_am/README.md

 A skeleton flask app to use for a coding challenge.

+## Caveats

+### Bitbucket Missing Fields

+Bitbucket is missing several fields in its API, namely watcher/follower and topic counts.

+It is possible to get the total watchers count by iterating over all the repos via pagination, and then hitting the watchers endpoint.

+This requires further pagination, and is a fairly expensive operation.

+However, if needed, I can implement this using ThreadPools and making the calls asyncronous.

+### Synchronous API calls

+A thread pool can be used to make the calls asynchronous to make the API service calls more performant.

+The program, as is, functions well enough, but can be optimized in this way.

 ## Install:

 You can use a virtual environment (conda, venv, etc):